You are here:

 ... their larger budgets and greater complexity make it even more critical that the board not only oversees delivery of the best possible education for pupils, but also provides robust governance to ensure the viability and efficiency of the organisation through effective business and financial planning.

-It highlights the increased degree of autonomy in academy trusts, and advises that in light of this, boards should establish and monitor policies on related party transactions and executive salaries and expenses.
+In light of the the increased degree of autonomy in academy trusts, boards should establish and monitor policies on related party transactions and executive salaries and expenses (section 3.4).

 Different types of school have different duties relating to the above responsibilities.
-To help explain these, we have created a KeyDoc with information from a range of sources, including the Academies Financial Handbook, the School Admissions Code, the Governance Handbook and government guidance on safeguarding, behaviour and governing board constitution.
+To help you to understand what your responsibilities are, we've created a KeyDoc with summarising information from a range of sources.

 The Key's Compliance Tracker is designed to help school leaders identify gaps and remain compliant.

 Members of our sister service, The Key for School Leaders, can use the tool at no extra cost and download ready-made compliance reports to share with governors or Ofsted inspectors.
 You can ask your school for your Compliance Tracker report today.

 Alternatively, you can find more information about Compliance Tracker via the following link:

 Ensure that your board and its committees covers all its key tasks with our downloadable annual work planner, and keep on top of upcoming changes to education policy and other important dates with our up-to-date year planner.

 Governor Induction is a free e-learning module produced by The Key in partnership with Lloyds Banking Group and Governors for Schools.
 Designed to help new governors and trustees in maintained schools, academies and multi-academy trusts to understand their role, existing governors and trustees can also use it as a refresher.